Raleigh Bicycle Company: Sport

 Raleigh had a long association with cycle sport.
 Most notable is the TI–Raleigh team of the 1970s and 1980s.
-In 1980 Joop Zoetemelk won the Tour de France on a Raleigh.
+In 1980 Joop Zoetemelk won the Tour de France on a Raleigh during which time Admiral Sports produced the jersey.
 In the mid-1980s the Raleigh team was co-sponsored by Panasonic.
 In 1984, riding Raleigh-badged bicycles, Team USA scored several impressive victories at the Olympic Games in Los Angeles.
 The company also supplied bicycles to the French Système U team in the late 1980s where Laurent Fignon lost the 1989 Tour de France to Greg LeMond by 8 seconds.
 The company's special products division made race frames, including those used by the Raleigh professional team of the 1970s.
 Presently Raleigh as a company owns the Diamondback Bike brand as well.
 During the 1980s Raleigh also supported British professional teams, including Raleigh Banana and Raleigh Weinmann.
 Raleigh's most notable riders were Paul Sherwin, Malcolm Elliott, Mark Bell, Paul Watson, Jon Clay and Jeff Williams.
 It also sponsored a mountain bike team in the early 1990s that also raced in road events.